Candidate

 "Nomination" is part of the process of selecting a candidate for either election to an office by a political party, or the bestowing of an honor or award.
-This person is called a "nominee", though nominee often is used interchangeably with "candidate".
-A presumptive nominee is a person or organization believes that the nomination is inevitable or likely.
-The act of being a candidate in a race for either a party nomination or for electoral office is called a "candidacy".
-Presumptive candidate may be used to describe someone who is predicted to be a formal candidate.
+This person is called a "nominee", though "nominee" is often used interchangeably with "candidate".
+A presumptive nominee is a person or organization whose nomination is considered inevitable or highly likely.
+The phenomenon of being a candidate in a race for either a party nomination or for electoral office is called "candidacy".
+The term "presumptive candidate" may be used to describe someone who is predicted to be a formal candidate.

 Etymology

 Candidate is a derivative of the Latin candidus (‘shining white’).
-In Ancient Rome, people running for political office would usually wear togas chalked and bleached to be bright white at speeches, debates, conventions, and other public functions.
+In ancient Rome, men seeking political office would usually wear the toga candida, a toga chalked and bleached to be bright white at speeches, debates, conventions, and other public functions.

-Candidates for church membership

-Individuals who wish to be received into the membership of the Catholic Church who have been baptized in another mainstream Christian denomination are known as candidates and their reception into the Catholic Church is done through a profession of faith, followed by the reception of Holy Communion and Confirmation.
-In contrast, those persons who have never received the sacrament of baptism are canonically considered non-Christians and if they are preparing to become a member of the Catholic Church, they are known as catechumens.

 Candidates in elections

-In the context of elections for public office in a representational partisan democracy, a candidate who has been selected by a political party is normally said to be the nominee of that party.
-The party's selection (that is, the nomination) is typically accomplished either based on one or more primary elections according to the rules of the party and any applicable election laws.
+In the context of elections for public office in a representative democracy, a candidate who has been nominated by a political party, or a qualified group of citizens, is normally said to be the nominee of that party, or civic group.
+The party's selection (that is, the nomination) is typically accomplished either based on one or more primary elections according to the rules of the party and any applicable electoral laws, while non-party candidates, who are also known as independent candidates or civic candidates, are usually nominated by a qualified number of citizens, in accordance with legal provisions.
+Electoral candidacy can be individual (a single candidate for a single-seat electoral unit), or collective (electoral list of candidates for a multi-seat electoral unit).

 Candidates are called "incumbents" if they are already serving in the office for which they are seeking re-election, or "challengers", if they are seeking to replace an incumbent.

 In the context of elections for public office in a direct democracy, a candidate can be nominated by any eligible person—and if parliamentary procedures are used, the nomination has to be seconded, i.e., receive agreement from a second person.

-In some non-partisan representative systems (e.g., administrative elections of the Baháʼí Faith), no nominations (or campaigning, electioneering, etc.) take place at all, with voters free to choose any person at the time of voting—with some possible exceptions such as through a minimum age requirement—in the jurisdiction.
-In such cases, it is not required (or even possible) that the members of the electorate be familiar with all of the eligible persons in their area, though such systems may involve indirect elections at larger geographic levels to ensure that some first-hand familiarity among potential electees can exist at these levels (i.e., among the elected delegates).